BibleResearch/bibleresearch.github.io/content/posts/deadly-lifestyle.md

 It is killing me to get the very thing I must have to live.
 If I don't get what I need to live, I will die.
 If I get what I need to live, it will kill me.

-To make matters worse, some of the food is poisoned, raw, or rotting meaning that I may strain for the food only to find it not worth consuming.
+To make matters worse, some of the food is poisoned, raw, or rotting meaning I may strain for the food only to find it not worth consuming.

 ---